Return to Nursing | Courses Index

 6306 RESEARCH METHODS FOR ADVANCED NURSING PRACTICE This course focuses on learning the research process, identifying a clinical question, accessing research evidence, appraising research evidence for scientific merit and clinical relevance, and synthesizing evidence.
 Prerequisite: Admission to the graduate nursing program.

-6315 ADVANCED HEALTH ASSESSMENT This course focuses on advanced health assessment techniques and data collection that promote diagnostic reasoning and comprehensive decision making in patient-centered care.
-Core content includes normal versus abnormal findings, health promotion, disease prevention and diagnostic testing across varied populations.
+6315 ADVANCED HEALTH ASSESSMENT The course focus is on advanced health assessment techniques and data collection that promotes diagnostic reasoning and comprehensive decision making in patient-centered care.
+Core content includes normal versus abnormal physical exam findings, health promotion, and disease prevention across varied populations.
+Students will apply evidence-based age-related preventive health screenings to patients across the life span.
+This course is a combination of online and on-campus instruction.
 Prerequisite: Admission to the graduate nursing program.

 6316 ADVANCED HEALTH ASSESSMENT FOR NURSE EDUCATORS This course builds upon the student’s previous health assessment knowledge, offering more advanced health assessment content to provide the foundation for the advanced-professional nursing role of the nurse educator.
 Teaching methodologies will facilitate the development of skills in conducting comprehensive and systematic assessments of patients throughout the lifespan.
 This course emphasizes knowledge of health assessment, including physical, psychosocial, risk assessment, and functional assessment in diverse populations in the promotion of health and prevention of disease.

-6320 ADVANCED PATHOPHYSIOLOGY This course focuses on the etiology, pathogenesis, and functional consequences of various disease states with an understanding of normal physiologic function and pathologic mechanisms that impact health status.
-The course establishes a foundation for clinical assessment, decision making and management.
+6320 ADVANCED PATHOPHYSIOLOGY The course focus is on the etiology, pathogenesis, and functional consequences of various disease states through an understanding of normal physiologic function and pathologic mechanisms that impact health status.
+Students will establish a foundation for clinical assessment, decision making, and disease management.
 Prerequisite: Admission to the graduate nursing program.
+This course is delivered online.

-6325 ADVANCED PHARMACOLOGY This course focuses on pharmacotherapeutics and pharmacokinetics of broad categories of pharmacologic agents.
-The course provides knowledge to assess, diagnose, and prescribe pharmacologic agents in a safe and cost-effective manner.
+6325 ADVANCED PHARMACOLOGY The course focus is on the pharmacotherapeutics and pharmacokinetics of broad categories of pharmacologic agents.
+Students will gain the knowledge necessary to assess, diagnose, and prescribe pharmacologic agents in a safe and cost-effective manner.
 Prerequisite: Admission to the graduate nursing program.
+This course is delivered online.

 6327 HEALTHCARE QUALITY AND LEADERSHIP This course explores and applies concepts related to healthcare quality and improvement.
 Content will also include organization and systems leadership principles necessary to assure quality and safety of patient care.